braazaareer/writeup/reverse_engineering/Flare-On 11 Challenge 5/writeup.md

    - **32 bytes:** ChaCha20 key
    - **12 bytes:** Nonce

-The decrypted shellcode is hardcoded in the library.
+The encrypted shellcode is hardcoded in the library.
 With the key and nonce in hand, the next step was to decrypt the shellcode.

 ---